-A setting to energize your studies
+A location to match your education

 Premium tools always at your fingertips:

 - 3D printer for rapid prototyping

 - Model shop equipped with tabletop machines, hand-operated machines and laser cutters

 "My time at SCAD provided a living laboratory for my passion for economic development in the context of historic preservation.
 SCAD helped prepare me for my exciting role working on community revitalization throughout the state of Iowa."Michael Wagler | B.F.A., historic preservation, 2004 | Main Street Iowa State coordinator, Iowa Economic Development Authority

 Recognitions for outstanding work

 Your SCAD professors will encourage you to become involved in academic and professional communities by pursuing opportunities to present your research and earn scholarship recognition.
 Since 2004, SCAD has garnered more scholars than any other preservation program in North America, with students presenting at local, national and international conferences.